Admissions and Enrollment Policies

 For general admissions to the graduate program, the Admissions Committee makes the selection of students for admission, in accordance with the policies, rules and procedures of the Admissions Committee.

 This Committee reviews all material submitted by each student and makes a shortlist of applicants.
-The short-listed applicants are invited to an Admissions Workshop.
+The short-listed applicants are invited to an online event to select students for admission.

 i Conduct interviews of candidates by the OIST faculty members.
-In the interview the Committee discusses with the student their aims and their motivation to undertake graduate studies at OIST.
-The panel will also discuss the student’s academic record and career aspirations.
-The student will have an opportunity to ask questions about the graduate program.
+In the interview the faculty members discuss with the applicants their aims and their motivation to undertake graduate studies at OIST.
+The Admissions Committee will also discuss the applicants’ academic record and career aspirations.
+Applicants will have an opportunity to ask questions about the graduate program.

 ii Provide tours or videos and information sessions of OIST research and teaching facilities, student support and accommodation, and the surrounding environments.